CartoDB/academy/courses/06-intermediate-design/lesson-1.md

 Both center dots are actually the same size.

-People are able to judge shapes more accurately when there are less sizes to compare, but enough need to be included to express data differences.
-Our wizard uses 5 bubble sizes.
-You can make their range bigger or smaller, but keep in mind that a greater difference in size between bubbles means it's easier to recognize which size category a marker belongs to.
+People are able to judge shapes more accurately when there are fewer sizes to compare, but enough need to be included to express data differences.
+Our wizard uses five bubble sizes by default.
+You can make their range bigger or smaller, but keep in mind that a greater difference in size between bubbles means it's easier to recognize which size category a marker belongs.
 You can also enable infowindows to tell your audience exactly which value a bubble marker represents.

 ## Density Wizard

-If your map's illegible because it has too many overlapping points, the Density wizard can help communicate it's data more clearly.
+If your map is illegible because it has too many overlapping points, the Density wizard can help communicate it's data more clearly.
 Use it if you want to show relative location data, for example if more earthquakes occurred in Alaska than Japan.
 Compared to the first storm map in this lesson, it's much easier to see where the most storms were concentrated in the map below.
 If you want to visualize other attributes like where the strongest earthquakes occurred, then a choropleth, bubble or category map is a better choice.

 ![density]({{site.baseurl}}/img/course6/lesson1/storm_density.png)

 The Density wizard is an aggregator that works similarly to the cluster wizard: a grid is laid over your map, and one marker is created to represent all of the points that are located in each grid cell.
 In the Density wizard, these markers are the grid cells.
 They can be hexagons or rectangles, but their size does not change.
 Instead, their color does: the more points in a cell, the darker the color (or lighter the color, depending on which color ramp you choose).

 Like cluster wizard maps, you can change the size of your aggregation grid by choosing how many buckets your data is binned into.
 The aggregation grid's pixel dimensions don't change on zoom.
 That means the map area included in each grid cell will change as you zoom in and out, which means a point could fall into a different aggregation cell.
 If it's important for your dataset's points to keep the same spatial relationship to each other no matter the zoom level, then consider using the Intensity wizard instead.

 This “hexbin” or grid map has an advantage over polygon maps.
 Normally in choropleths, a large polygon's data looks more emphasized just because of size.
 In this density map, easily overlooked tiny polygons have their data represented equally to large polygons.